kimminji1/ex_blog/pages/Photograph.md

 ---
 layout: page
-title: Gallery
+title: Photograph
 subtitle: From the pexels folder
 permalink: /gallery/
 gallery_path: "assets/img/pexels"
-tags: [Gallery, Photo]
+tags: [Photograph, Photo]
 ---

 This is a photo gallery made from the static files in the `assets/img/pexels` folder.